Dora de Pedery-Hunt

 Dora de Pédery-Hunt, LL.D.
-(16 November 1913 – 29 September 2008) was a Hungarian-Canadian sculptor who designed medals and coins.
-She was the first Canadian citizen to design an effigy for Queen Elizabeth II.
+(16 November 1913 – 29 September 2008) was a Hungarian-Canadian sculptor who designed over 600 medals and coins.
+She was the first Canadian citizen to sculpt the image of Queen Elizabeth II that appeared on Canadian coins between 1990 and 2003.

 Life

 Dora de Pédery was born in Budapest, Hungary on 16 November 1913 to Attila and Emilia de Pédery.
 Her father, Attila, was a scientist and a talented pianist, and her mother regularly sang and told stories to Dora and her two sisters.
 The family focused on music, schooling, and reading, and the children were encouraged to cultivate their ambitions and talents.
 Dora initially studied physics, medicine and architecture before choosing art as her intended vocation at the age of 24.
 She trained for six years with scholarships at what is now the Hungarian University of Fine Arts, Budapest, studying under Elek Lux, Béla Ohmann, and József Reményi.
 She received her Masters Diploma in Sculpture in 1943.

 After German forces occupied Hungary in March 1944, her family decided to flee west to Helmstedt, Germany, fearing the Soviet advance from the east.
 Eight months later, they arrived in Hannover, where her father found work, but it was not long before its fall to the Allied forces.

 Five years later, through the sponsorship of Major Thomas S. Chutter and his family, she immigrated to Canada.
 She arrived in Toronto and worked as a family's live-in housekeeper for a year.
 She then became a high school art teacher, a job for which she often walked eight kilometres.
 She also did odd jobs such as "painting designs on children's furniture, cleaning artists' studios and making Christmas decorations for friends and gift shops."

 In 1949, she married Vela Hunt.
 He was a Hungarian journalist and they knew each other previously in Hannover.
 They divorced in 1961.